Click here for more information about laboratory operations and procedures

 |Approval req'd?||Yes, inpatients, except liver and kidney transplant service, require approval by ID service|

-COLLECT SAMPLE 8 AM - 2 PM ON MONDAY-THURSDAY ONLY.
+COLLECT SAMPLE 4 AM - 2 PM ON MONDAY-THURSDAY ONLY.
+DO NOT COLLECT SAMPLE ON UCSF OBSERVED HOLIDAYS.

-3. Mix the tubes by shaking vigorously for 5 seconds and label tubes appropriately.
+3. Mix the tubes by shaking firmly and vertically for 10 times and label tubes appropriately.

 |Container type|| Requires special collection kit available from central laboratory containing: